pythagoras-dev/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a super-scalable, easy-to-use, and low-maintenance framework for massive algorithm parallelization and compute usage optimization in Python.
+`Pythagoras` is a super-scalable, easy-to-use, and low-maintenance framework for (1) massive algorithm parallelization and (2) resource usage optimization in Python.
 It simplifies and speeds up data science, machine learning, and AI workflows.

 Pythagoras excels at optimizing complex, long-running,